I'm Sophie Llewellyn Smith, a freelance conference interpreter (EL, DE, F<>EN), member of AIIC, interpreter trainer and 1-1 coach.

 Susana is a freelance conference interpreter based in Madrid and an independent language technology researcher.
 She holds a Master's degree in CI and a degree in Entrepreneurial Excellence from UCLA.
 She is an Expert in R&D Project Management from the Technical University of Madrid UPM and an ISO Expert in Translation, Interpreting and Related Technologies.
 Susana is also Activity Leader at SmarTerp and has co-founded two companies.

 I'm a freelance translator and coach based in England.
 Originally from North Germany, I translate from English and Portuguese into German, specialising in politics and the environment.

-Having worked as a freelance translator for over 21 years, I'm very familiar with all the stress and responsibilities that come with the territory.
-In addition to my career in translation, I started working as a coach about 10 years ago to help other translators deal with work-life balance and self-care issues, overcome internal barriers and be happier, more successful, freelancers.
+Having worked as a freelance translator for over 22 years, I'm very familiar with all the stress and responsibilities that come with the territory.
+In addition to my career in translation, I started working as a coach over 10 years ago to help other translators deal with work-life balance and self-care issues, overcome internal barriers and be happier, more successful, freelancers.

 In my spare time, I enjoy reading, dancing, singing, and chilling with my cats.
 I'm also passionate about plant-based food, conservation and generally saving the planet.

 Hi!
 I'm Jesse.
 I'm a list of thing I have decided to label Consultant Interpreter.
 My areas of expertise and focus are North American relations, Mexican arts and culture, tequila, and pork production.

 Friendly to the present moment: experience and re-experience mindfulness

 With a background in German philosophy and ongoing PhD research in the history of diplomatic interpreting, I have worked more than a decade with Chinese, German and English as an interpreter and published several book translations.

 I'm currently an apprentice teacher at the internationally renowned Oxford Mindfulness Foundation, after having completed the 12-month teacher training program.